2

 And that’s definitely Sole’s m.o.

-I also like that they pair with physical therapists to design the pedals (I’m a PT in case you didn’t know).
+I also like that they paired with physical therapists to design the pedals (I’m a PT in case you didn’t know).

-The E35 is priced above the budget friendly E25 and below the highly popular E95.
+With this in mind, the E35 falls in the middle of their lineup – it’s priced above the budget friendly E25 and below the highly popular E95.

 For more info on how the different ellipticals compare, check out my Sole elliptical guide.